blinklv/cmd-tips/extract_ip_from_ngrep.md

 ## Second Case

-If some access proxies are downstream of your HTTP server, so the remote addresses are host of proxies.
+If some access proxies are downstream of your HTTP server, so the remote addresses are the host of proxies.
 We can extract client ip addresses from HTTP header `X-Real-IP`.

 ```bash
 sudo ngrep -d any -W byline -q 'HTTP' 'dst port 80' | sed  -rn 's/^X-Real-IP: (([0-9]{1,3}\.){3}[0-9]{1,3}).*$/\1/p'